DanZinagri/NicheD20_Quartz/content/Classes/Martial/Frenzied Berserker/_index.md

 At 2nd level the Frenzied Berserker gains access to Frenzied Berserker Talents when selecting class talents.

-See [[Frenzied Berserker Talents|Frenzied Berserker Talents]] for a listing of Talents available for the Frenzied Berserker class.
+See [Frenzied Berserker Talents](./Frenzied%20Berserker%20Talents/_index.md) for a listing of Talents available for the Frenzied Berserker class.
 ## Haunted (Ki)

 At 2nd level, the souls of the slain and dead surround the Frenzied Berserker, as the moans of his victims follow him.
 The penalties from the shaken condition from foes the Frenzied Berserker has successfully used demoralize on are doubled, and the Frenzied Berserker gains a bonus to intimidate checks made to demoralize equal to his bonus to attack rolls from his rage.
 Creatures adjacent to the Frenzied Berserker take a -2 penalty to saves against fear effects originating from the Frenzied Berserker.